Dare County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (if available), or any documentation that challenges the validity of the traffic stop, arrest, or breath/blood test results.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, videos, or documentation related to the circumstances of your arrest.

 Possible Outcomes